grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 ## Adding more VUs

-Now we'll try running a load test with more than 1 virtual user and a slightly longer duration:
+Now we'll try running a load test with more than one virtual user and a slightly longer duration:

 <CodeGroup labels={["CLI", "Docker", "Docker in Win PowerShell"]}>